mercadolibre/mesh/readme.md

 A tiny yet powerful grid system.

+> **IMPORTANT NOTICE**: this project is deprecated and unmaintained.
+> Only critical bugs will be fixed.
+Please consider using *Andes* or
+> another alternative instead.

 ## Overview

 Mesh is a 12-column grid system built to help you develop with ease.